DoSomething/tfj-redirect/README.md

 The GeoIP C API needed to be installed to enable the VCL build: [https://github.com/maxmind/geoip-api-c](https://github.com/maxmind/geoip-api-c)

 Salt auto-installs the pre-built geoapi.vcl in /etc/varnish/.
 The GeoIP .dat file needs to live at /usr/share/lib/GeoIP.

+Having trouble starting Varnish?
+See [this discussion of the init.d script](http://stackoverflow.com/questions/5906603/varnish-daemon-opts-options-errors).